HL7/smp-ig/input/pagecontent/specification.md

 All GUIDs used **SHALL** be unique, including across independent prior authorization submissions - with the exception that the same resource instance being referenced in distinct prior authorization request Bundles can have the same GUID.

 All resources **SHALL** comply with their respective profiles.
-FHIR elements not marked as 'must support' **MAY** be included in resources within the Bundle, but client systems should have no expectation of such elements being processed by the payer unless prior arrangements have been made.
-Systems that do not process such elements **SHALL** ignore unsupported elements unless they are 'modifier' elements, in which case the system **MAY** treat the presence of the element as an error.
+FHIR elements not marked as 'must support' **MAY** be included in resources, but client systems should have no expectation of such elements being processed.

 This IG treats everything that happens beyond the defined operations endpoint receiving the FHIR bundle as a black box.
 This black box includes any business associate(s), clearinghouse(s), payers, contracted review entities,  and other intermediaries that may be involved in the PA request and response.
 It is up to that black box to ensure that any regulatory requirements are met and to perform all processing within the allowed timeframe.

-All transactions in PAS are synchronous and **SHALL** require one of the following HTTP responses:
+All transactions in SMP are synchronous and **SHALL** require one of the following HTTP responses:

 ##### HTTP Responses